MiroshiAkai/textmode/README.md

 unixkcd
 =========

-An interactive web interface for the webcomic [xkcd](http://xkcd.com) resembling a Unix terminal.
-Comics can be browsed and displayed efficiently via the commands "first", "prev", "next", and "last".

-Originally created as a joke for April Fools' 2010, the interface is now available at [http://xkcd.com/unixkcd/](http://xkcd.com/unixkcd/).

-Use the source, Luke.
+An interactive web textmode game using Javascript, making use of the base code of [unixkcd](https://github.com/chromakode/xkcdfools), but removing most code which aren't needed for the game (and adding a lot of other code).

 Credits
 -------

-* Jokes are by Randall Munroe, Davean Scies, Chromakode, and various contributors from IRC.
+* Story and programming by [TheLastProject](https://github.com/TheLastProject/textmode).

 * Many thanks to [Rod McFarland](http://thrind.xamai.ca/) for his original [CLI2](http://code.google.com/p/wordpress-cli/).
 The JavaScript CLI implementation in cli.js is a heavily modified version of the CLI2 client-side logic.
 CLI2 is Copyright © [Rod McFarland](http://thrind.xamai.ca/), 2006, 2007, 2008.